upper waypoint

 Please try again

 Demonstrators shut down the southbound lanes of I-880 on the morning of April 15, 2024, in West Oakland.
-The protesters, engaging in a multi-city 'economic blockade in solidarity with Palestine,' marched from the West Oakland BART station to the 7th Street on-ramp and onto the freeway.
+The protesters, engaging in an economic blockade in solidarity with Palestine, marched from the West Oakland BART Station to the freeway.
 (Beth LaBerge/KQED)

 Lawyers for the 26 people charged in connection with a pro-Palestinian protest that blocked the Golden Gate Bridge in April are calling on the district attorney to recuse herself from the case, alleging a conflict of interest and a “pattern of anti-Palestinian and anti-Arab racism” in her office.